EWI of Richmond Literacy 2021-2022:

 EWI of Richmond Literacy 2019-2020 and 2020-2021:

-Due to the pandemic and lockdowns, we were unable to go in to the local schools for the safety and well being of everyone.
-However, annually the Chapter donates to the Corporate Literacy Program held each year in the host town of the Leadership Conference and Annual Meeting (“LCAM”) assisting a local school in need.
+Due to the pandemic and lockdowns, we were unable to go into the local schools for the safety and well-being of everyone.
+However, the Chapter donates to the Corporate Literacy Program held each year in the host town of the Leadership Conference and Annual Meeting (LCAM) assisting a local school in need.
 In 2020, LCAM was virtual.
 In 2021, LCAM was in Albuquerque, New Mexico.
-Now that things are opening up, we have set one of our goals this year to enhancing and expanding our literacy projects.
 EWI of Richmond continues to promote reading and education in the Richmond community.

 EWI of Richmond Literacy 2018-2019:

-We have set one of our goals this year to enhancing and expanding our literacy projects.
-EWI of Richmond continues to promote reading and education in the Richmond community.
-EWI of Richmond will continue its partnership with member firm The Children’s Museum of Richmond to collect books for local school age students.
+EWI of Richmond continued its partnership with member firm The Children’s Museum of Richmond to collect books for local school age students.
 In addition, EWI of Richmond has partnered with member firm United Way of Greater Richmond & Petersburg, who teamed up with RVA Reads, a program of Richmond Public Library, to read at public preschools in the City of Richmond.
-Our volunteers will read a story from United Way’s Fostering Resilience Reading List and a book from RVA Reads, which students can take home with them.
-By volunteering, we will help children build critical literacy skills and bring the joy of books and learning to more Richmond families this holiday season.
-Additional literacy programs are being planned as well, and will be updated as they are announced.
+Our volunteers read a story from United Way’s Fostering Resilience Reading List and a book from RVA Reads, which students can take home with them.
+By volunteering, we helped children build critical literacy skills and bring the joy of books and learning to more Richmond families this holiday season.

 EWI of Richmond Literacy 2017-2018: